lugrace/sryr-research/journal.md

 #2/27/18
 Fixed organization the code into methods, and organized the lines inside of methods.
 Also verbalized the documentation for importing packages into misc_documentation, which is overall code documentation and not tied to a specific method.
 Moreover, made my foo2 sample code more complicated for testing purposes.

+#3/06/18
+Wrote the thing to figure out what methods call what other methods, still a little buggy so I need to fix that (by removing things like if, for, and other things that use open parathenses.)
+Also added that to the documentation of each method.

 #To do
 Conduct analysis by looking at relationships (see which methods call each other)